The Lowery's and The War Between The States

 necessitated the evacuation of Laurel Hill towards Beverly, sixteen miles

 distant.
-During the retreat and rear guard action, the larger part of six
+During the retreat and rear guard action, the larger part of

 companies of the 1st Ga. were cut off from the main body (escaping